The spirit of Thanksgiving is family, friends, love, inclusion, gratitude, and, last but not least, fabulous food!

 - ¼ cup unsweetened coconut milk

 Cut the squash in half and scoop out the seeds.
 Peel the squash and cut into 1-inch pieces.
-In a large pot, heat coconut oil and onion over medium heat.
-Add and cook about 5 minutes.
+In a large pot, heat coconut oil, and onion over medium heat.
+Add and cook for about 5 minutes.
 Add the carrot, cumin, salt, and pepper.
-Cook for a minute, and then add squash, and chicken stock.
+Cook for a minute, and then add squash and chicken stock.
 Bring to a boil, reduce heat and simmer for about 20 minutes, until the vegetables are tender.
 Remove from heat and puree the soup with a hand blender or food processor.
-Return to heat, add the coconut milk and season to taste.
+Return to heat, add the coconut milk, and season to taste.

 - 1 pint Brussels sprouts, cleaned and left whole